trexyy/WebApp/README.md

 # WebApp
-This is the first WebApp
+This is a testing app